Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 "Kestrel": "1.0.0-beta5"
 ```

 Save the file and we see the command added to the run menu.
-This will start the web api similar to the web command as a console.
+This will start the Web API similar to the web command as a console.

 ![](https://cloud.githubusercontent.com/assets/9350951/8604866/7d29b970-2681-11e5-852f-edcb938c434a.png)